-Declarations of interests in the voting rights of the Company as at 31 August 2015 in accordance with the disclosure and transparency rules were as follows:
+Declarations of interests in the voting rights of the Company as at 31 August 2016 in accordance with the disclosure and transparency rules were as follows:

-% of voting rights Rathbone Brothers plc 7.80
+% of voting rights Rathbone Brothers plc 7.63

-No changes have been notified in the period 1 September 2015 to 2 November 2015.
+No changes have been notified in the period 1 September 2016 to the date of this report.

-At 31 August 2015, 7.0% of the issued ordinary shares were held on behalf of participants in Halifax Share Dealing products run by Halifax Share Dealing Limited ("HSDL"), which is part of Lloyds Banking Group and 0.3% by participants in Henderson products.
+At 31 August 2016, 7.43% of the issued ordinary shares were held on behalf of participants in Halifax Share Dealing products run by Halifax Share Dealing Limited ("HSDL"), which is part of Lloyds Banking Group.
 In accordance with the arrangements made between HSDL and Henderson, the participants in these schemes are given the opportunity to instruct the relevant nominee company to exercise the voting rights appertaining to their shares in respect of all general meetings of the Company.